ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <strong>Observation(s):</strong>
 <ul>
-  <li>There are 5638 confirmed exoplanets.</li>
-  <li>Exoplanet science is still in it's infancy - the first planet was found in 1992.</li>
+  <li>The first exoplanet was found in 1992. - Exoplanet science is still in it's infancy</li>
   <li>There is a remarkable diversity in planet characteristics - distance (4 to 25k light years), mass (0.4 to 10k times Earth's mass) and radius (0.3 to 77.3 times Earth's radius).</li>
 </ul>
 With this first glimpse let's dive in deeper.